Summary

 6. Make sure the major credit bureaus are tracking you

-Ryan Boatsman, partner and COO at the business advisory firm DeLap, says an 80 or above is considered good credit — roughly the equivalent of a 750 personal FICO score.
+An 80 or above is considered good credit — roughly the equivalent of a 750 personal FICO score, says Ryan Boatsman, partner and COO at DeLap.

 7. Stay current on all of your bills

 It’s even possible that a vendor like your phone company will report your payment patterns to credit bureaus, so stay current, he advises.
-Put reminders in your calendar to pay your bills, so you don’t have any blips on the radar screen in the next few years.
+Put reminders in your calendar to pay your bills, so you don’t have any delinquencies in the next few years while you’re building up your business score.

 When to apply for a business credit card